"In your eyes The light, the heat In your eyes I am complete" —Peter Gabriel, "In Your Eyes"

 David Munger's blue eyes in A.J.
 Quinnell's Snap Shot not only are described as penetrating but also are responsible of his sex appeal.

-He's not described as beautiful, but Grand Admiral Thrawn, who is only ever portrayed through the eyes of others, gets his intimidatingglowingred eyes mentioned a lot by the Imperials working under him.
+He's not described as beautiful, but Grand Admiral Thrawn of The Thrawn Trilogy, who is only ever portrayed through the eyes of others, gets his intimidatingglowingred eyes mentioned a lot by the Imperials working under him.
 His eyes and blue skin, both standard for his species, set him very much apart from the almost exclusively human Empire, and they certainly don't hurt his reputation.

 Flim, the Con Man who impersonates Thrawn in the Hand of Thrawn duology, mostly uses makeup, but imitates his eyes using "self-powered surface inserts".
 Just like with the real thing, he is never the viewpoint character and his eyes get mentioned more often than any other feature.